 WHAT: The gluten free mothership.
 No coeliac’s visit to London is complete without a visit to one of Beyond Bread’s incredible fully gluten free bakeries.
 Their baked goods are some of the best gluten free treats I have ever eaten – you MUST try one of their chocolate twist Danish pastries, they are sensational.
 The two main bakeries also have a cafe area and serve delicious brunch and lunch dishes.

-WHERE: Beyond Bread has three locations at present – Central London near Tottenham Court Road Station, North London near Islington Station and a concession in Selfridges Food Hall, near Bond Street Station.
+WHERE: Beyond Bread has two locations at present (the Islington cafe is now closed) – Central London near Tottenham Court Road Station and a concession in Selfridges Food Hall, near Bond Street Station.

 WHAT: A fantastic choice for people who are gluten free and dairy free, Cookies & Scream is a fully gluten free vegan bakery.
 They produce some wonderful sweet treats, including doughnuts (although make sure you get there in the morning as they sell out fast).
 Everything I had tried from Cookies & Scream has been excellent and you would never know the products are vegan.